Back to top

 Hardcore Game

 The hardcore category applies to titles that force users to devote significant time and effort to their playthroughs.
 In the process, they develop specific skills, apply strategic thinking, and make big choices that affect the narrative.
-These titles keep people playing for hours at a time just to complete a level and quest, and this achievement is one of many along the way.
-It is not uncommon for multiplayer to be implemented, as well as additional play modes that add to the initial experience.
+These titles keep people playing for hours to complete a level and quest, and this achievement is one of many.
+It is not uncommon for multiplayer to be implemented, and additional play modes that add to the initial experience.

-Due to the extensive and advanced features added to hardcore titles, along with the vast amount of content available, they are very expensive to make, and usually require the backing of major investors and distributors.
+Due to the extensive and advanced features added to hardcore titles and the vast amount of content available, they are very expensive to make and usually require the backing of prominent investors and distributors.

 AAA Game

 An AAA game is the gaming equivalent of a blockbuster film.
 With tremendous sums of money poured into AAA projects, they provide the whole shebang: the best graphics, days’ worth of unique content, a complex and well-planned storyline, character customization options, and different forms of online and multiplayer gameplay.
-Thus, this is not so much an indicator of genre as one of budget.
-These releases correspond to the biggest hits (and misses) of the gaming world in the past several decades.
+Thus, this is not so much an indicator of the genre as one of budget.
+These releases correspond to the gaming world's biggest hits (and misses) in the past several decades.

-Not only do AAA titles require a large and capable development studio, but also tend to be accompanied by a costly marketing campaign and widespread distribution by one of the titans of the entertainment world.
+AAA titles require a large and capable mobile game development studio.
+They tend to be accompanied by a costly marketing campaign and widespread distribution by one of the entertainment world's titans.

 It’s also worth mentioning that most of these games can be made as NFT.
-Such a development doesn’t take significantly much time but requires specific skills and knowledge.
-Therefore, it makes the overall price got higher.
-Luckily, in the case of using the services of the NFT game development company, the development process can be agreed upon according to your optimal budget.
+Such a development doesn’t take much time but requires specific skills and knowledge, which raises the overall mobile game development price.
+Luckily, if you use the services of an NFT game development company, the development process can be agreed upon according to your optimal budget.

 Where Does The Money Go?

-The costs of game development can be distributed into several key categories:
+The mobile game development cost can be distributed into several key categories:

 Salaries

-Most of your spending will go towards paying the specialists that make your app happen.
-Most such projects involve a team of at least 10 people – developers, project managers, QA engineers, DevOps engineers, designers, 2D/3D artists, and other experts.
-When you take into account the hourly rates of these experts (which can exceed $100 for some professions), the total sum spent on salaries can reach a truly staggering amount.
-For example, a single experienced developer working on a project lasting one year can normally cost you over $100k in salary payment.
+Most of your spending will be paid to the specialists who make your game development happen.
+Most such projects involve a team of at least ten developers, project managers, QA engineers, DevOps engineers, designers, 2D/3D artists, and other experts.
+When you consider the hourly rates of these experts (which can exceed $100 for some professions), the total sum spent on salaries can reach a staggering amount.
+For example, a single experienced developer working on a project lasting one year can typically cost you over $100k in salary payment.

 Hardware/Software

-You might think that the only hardware needed for building mobile software is a computer, but there is truly so much more.
+You might think a computer is the only hardware needed for mobile software development, but there is so much more.
 For example, artists often create art with the help of graphic tablets, while QA engineers and testers need various gadgets and mobile devices to check and determine how well the software works on them.
-Hosting servers and infrastructure are another hardware element that incurs significant expenditures.
-Not only will you need storage space to store the data of your project, but also access to a server if your application has any network/connectivity features.
+Hosting servers and infrastructure are other hardware element that incurs significant expenditures.
+You will need storage space to store your project's data and access a server if your mobile application has any network/connectivity features.

-In terms of software, a company applies a wide variety of tools to develop their project and build assets for it.
-In most cases, the software used throughout the development process is professional and requires purchasing a license.
+In terms of software, a company applies various tools to develop and build assets for its project.
+In most cases, the software used throughout the mobile game development process is professional and requires purchasing a license.
 An entire team may use a dozen or more professional tools, adding up to several thousand dollars for a year’s subscriptions.

 Promotion

-In a perfect world, the quality and uniqueness of a product would be enough for it to gain the recognition it deserves.
-However, this is not how business works in our current age, and it is almost impossible for products to achieve popularity and prominence without promotion.
-Thus, you will probably need to engage one or several marketing campaigns to help your app reach a wider audience and catch on.
+In a perfect world, the quality and uniqueness of a product's mobile game development would be enough to gain the recognition it deserves.
+However, this is different from how business works in our current age, and it is almost impossible for products to achieve popularity and prominence without promotion.
+Thus, you will probably need to engage in one or several marketing campaigns to help your app reach a wider audience and catch on.

 Purchased assets

-Although it is certainly possible to create all of the assets you need from scratch, it sometimes makes more sense to just purchase some ready-made ones.
-For example, it is difficult to make a game without some sort of speech or sound effects, so you can purchase audio assets instead of figuring out how to make the proper sounds yourselves.
-The same principle applies to stock images and 3D assets, purchasing which can save you a lot of development time.
+Although it is certainly possible to create all of the assets you need from scratch, it sometimes makes more sense just to purchase some ready-made ones.
+For example, making a game with speech or sound effects is more manageable, so you can purchase audio assets instead of figuring out how to make the proper sounds yourself.
+The same principle applies to stock images and 3D assets, saving you much mobile game development time.

 Other

-We have listed some of the biggest costs involved in mobile projects, yet there are still dozens of minor other costs.
-Taken separately, these expenditures might not be significant when compared to the big ones, but if you add them up, they amount to a substantial total.
+We have listed some of the most significant mobile development costs involved in projects, yet there are still dozens of minor other costs.
+These expenditures might not be significant compared to the big ones, but if you add them up, they amount to a substantial total.

-For example, you might need to spend extra to translate and adapt your content to different regions, to travel to different places, to file copyright claims and legal paperwork, and to perform accounting.
-In addition, you have the operating expenses of running a company, including rent, electricity, utilities, taxes, etc. All of these things are funded by your projects, so they should factor into price estimates.
+For example, you might need to spend extra translating and adapting your content to different regions, traveling to different places, filing copyright claims and legal paperwork, and performing accounting.
+In addition, you have the operating expenses of running a company, including rent, electricity, utilities, taxes, etc. Your mobile game development costs everything and should factor into price breakdown estimates.

 Factors That Influence Cost

-Every project has a lot of moving parts, and the circumstances of development can change drastically from one month to the next.
-To illustrate this, we have listed some of the factors that can throw a wrench into your plans or conversely help you meet your budget, depending on the situation.
+Every project has many moving parts, and the mobile game development circumstances can change drastically from one month to the next.
+To illustrate this, we have listed some factors that can throw a wrench into your plans or help you meet your budget, depending on the situation.

 • 2D/3D

-• Generally speaking, 2D assets and animation are both faster and easier to make.
-Thus, a lot more work will go into 3D releases, corresponding to greater spending.
+• Generally speaking, 2D assets and animation are faster and easier to make.
+Thus, more work will go into 3D releases, corresponding to more lavish spending.

 • Amount of content